 - Remove from oven and let cool.

-- In the bowl of a stand mixer with paddle attachment, beat together the confectioners sugar, butter, milk and vanilla on low speed until combined.
+- In the bowl of a stand mixer with the paddle attachment, beat together the confectioners sugar, butter, milk, and vanilla on low speed until combined.

 - Stop the mixer and scrape the sides down.

-- Increase the speed to medium and beat until fluffy, about 3 more minutes.
+- Increase to medium speed and beat until fluffy, about 3 more minutes.
 (If frosting is dry, add more milk, 1 teaspoon at a time until creamy)

 - This will make 2 cups frosting.

-- Pipe the red onto the cupcakes and add the white stars at the base and top.
+- Put the frosting in a large piping bag with your tip and pipe the red onto the cupcakes and add the white stars at the base and top.